VT-Solucoes/blame/readme.md

 ```

 You can also use the config file to customize the column names and swap out the observer if you wish.

+`deleted_at` will only be written if the given model uses Soft Deletes.

+There is also a `Blueprint` macro, `blameColumns` that you can use in your migrations.

 ### License